it-cao-a18/asm-project/README.md

 Make a plan for testing your implementation.
 The plan should provide details on how to test the individual components or actions of your implementation.

 ### Implementation
 Implement the game in AVR assembler.
-The code must be weel-structured and extensively commented.
+The code must be well-structured and extensively commented.

 ## Practical Information
 ### Definition of Done